15 Unique Illnesses You Can Only Come Down With in German

 Frühjahrsmüdigkeit or “early year tiredness” can be translated as “spring fatigue.”
 Is it from the change in the weather?
 Changing sunlight patterns?
 Hormone imbalance?
 Allergies?
 As afflictions go, Frühjahrsmüdigkeit is much less fun than our “spring fever,” which is instead associated with increased vim, vigor, pep, and randiness.

 Fernweh is the opposite of homesickness.
-It is the longing for travel, or getting out there beyond the horizon, what you might call… awaysickness.
+It is the longing for travel, or getting out there beyond the horizon, or what you might call wanderlust.

 Putzen means “to clean” and Fimmel is a mania or obsession.
 Putzfimmel is an obsession with cleaning.
 It is not unheard of outside of Germany, but elsewhere it is less culturally embedded and less fun to say.